CirrusCollective/home/Readme.md

 # Welcome to the Cirrus Collective!

+Why cirrus?
+Because since we're in the cloud, we might as well be clouds, and if we're clouds, we are cirrus clouds because cirrus clouds are the first to illuminate in the morning and they continue to glow brightly well after the other clouds have faded at sundown.

-I'm super excited for the month ahead and I'm stoked to be working on a solid curriculum for us all to dig into.
-The intent is to keep us all deeply, almost nauseatingly challenged while moving ever forward.
+My goal is to keep us all deeply, almost nauseatingly challenged while moving ever forward.

-It's worthwhile to consider some principles as they relate to our objectives.
+It's worthwhile to consider some principles as they relate to our objectives together.
 Our aim is *efficiency*:

 <table>
     <thead>